(Non-)Koszulness of operads for n-ary algebras, galgalim and other curiosities: Four families of -ary algebras

 \section{Four families of $n$-ary algebras}

 We introduce four families of quadratic operads and describe their Koszul duals.
-These families cover all examples of `$n$-ary algebras' with one operation without symmetry which we were able to find in the literature.
+These families cover most of examples of `$n$-ary algebras' with one operation without symmetry which we were able to find in the literature.

 Let $V$ be a graded vector space, $n \geq 2$, and $\mu : \otexp Vn \to V$ a degree $d$ multilinear operation symbolized by

 We say that $A = (V,\mu)$ is a {\em degree $d$ totally associative $n$-ary algebra\/} if, for each $1 \leq i,j \leq n$,